HanySamy25/React-Train-Projects/README.md

 ### for groceries project

 run this command `npx json-server -p 3500 -w data/db.json ` to get data from local server

+### for Blog project

+run this command `npx json-server -p 3600 -w data/posts.json ` to get data from local server